 Meaning and elements of Computer System

 A computer is a digital device, which is capable of performing a range of operations as directed by a set of instructions.
 This set of guidelines is called a laptop programme.
 A computer machine is a combination of six elements:

-- Software:-A set(s) of programmes, which is used to work with such hardware is called its software.
+A set(s) of programmes, which is used to work with such hardware is called its software.
 A coded set of guidelines saved in the shape of circuits is called firmware.
-There are six sorts of software program as follows:
+There are six sorts of software programs as follows:

-- People:-People interacting with the computer systems are additionally known as live-ware of the computer system.
+People interacting with the computer application in accounting systems are additionally known as live-ware of the computer system.
 They represent the most essential section of the laptop machine :

 - System Analysts are the people who design data processing systems.